danielsularea/lily.work/work/_posts/2017-01-16-ibm-clinical-review.md

 ## My Role

-I worked on WICR v2.0 from 2016-7 with a design lead, a user researcher, and a product manager.
+I worked on WICR v2.0 from 2016 to 2017 with a design lead, a user researcher, and a product manager.

-## Overhauled Search Experience
+## Brand New Search

 By far the biggest pain point for users was searching through the sheer volume and complexity of information in the table.